Animal daily mobility patterns analysis using resting event networks

 \subsection{Daily motifs}

 With these event communities, we can now assess the similarity between fish daily motifs.
-As described in the methods section, each day of observation of a fish can be represented by list of network motifs defined as a intra- or inter- community displacement.
+As described in the methods section, each day of observation of a fish can be represented by a list of network motifs defined as a intra- or inter- community displacement.
 We then calculate the S{\o}rensen index between the ten lists of daily motifs for each fish.
-Figure \ref{Fig6} shows notched boxplots of the S{\o}rensen index obtained with the observed daily motifs and the ones return by the null model.
-First, we observe that the similarity between daily motifs is globally low, with a median percentage of motifs in common ranging between 15 and 35 percents.
-Note that the some days are more similar than others with a high variability around the median value.
-Catfish tend to be more regular than the two other species but it is more due to the community structure than on a daily mobility routine.
-Indeed, the similarity obtained with the null model is also higher for the catfish than for the two other species.
+Figure \ref{Fig6} shows notched boxplots of the S{\o}rensen index obtained with the observed daily motifs and the ones returned by the null model.
+First, we observe that the similarity between daily motifs is globally high, with a median percentage of motifs in common ranging between 30 and 60 percent.
+It is worth noting that some days are more similar than others with a high variability around the median value.
+It seems however that there is no significant differences among species.

 It is really interesting to note that the similarity between daily motifs is always significantly higher in the observed than the random situation (between 2 and 3 times higher).
 Therefore, the daily mobility motifs identified here are not due to random configuration, they are the sign of spatio-temporal regularities in fish daily mobility behaviors.